Giorgina3/JavaScript-Projects/README.md

 # JavaScript-Projects
-This repository is containing projects that i did during the course of Web and Development
+This repository is containing some small projects i made using JavaScript